mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-secrets.md

 * The secret isn't allowed to be in requests to the domain.
 * You haven't entered your vault key since you last signed in to Postman.

-Sensitive data you retrieved from an [external vault integration](/docs/sending-requests/postman-vault/postman-vault-integrations/) can be unresolved for the following reasons:
+If you linked sensitive data from an [external vault integration](/docs/sending-requests/postman-vault/postman-vault-integrations/), a vault secret can also be unresolved for the following reasons:

-* The integration is configured with incorrect details.
+* The integration isn't configured with correct details.
 * Your computer isn't able to access your external vault provider.
 * The integration was disconnected.
 * You aren't sending requests from the Postman desktop app.